-For the year ended December 31, 2016, the Company incurred plant and equipment holding and maintenance cost of \$3,288,352 (2015 - \$87,471) subsequent to the completion of the Johnson Camp Transaction in December of 2015.
-The majority of the amount is comprised of payroll, utilities, property taxes, insurance, general and administrative and regulatory compliance costs at JCM, which are expected to be ongoing until permitting and construction of the Gunnison Project has been completed.
+For the year ended December 31, 2017, the Company incurred plant and equipment holding and maintenance cost of \$2,749,495 (2016 - \$3,288,352).
+These costs are primarily payroll, utilities, property taxes, insurance, general and administrative and regulatory compliance costs at JCM, which are expected to be ongoing until permitting and construction of the Gunnison Project has been completed and subsequently these costs will become a part of the operating costs once the Gunnison Project is in production.